anuj-seth/anuj-seth.github.io/_drafts/railways-data-model.md

 ```
 The ***arrival_time*** at the originating station and the ***departure_time*** from the destination are set as midnight (00:00:00).
 These are, obviously, dummy values as there is no arrival time at the origin or departure from the terminating station.
-Choosing the value of midnight creates problems for queries which try to find trains arriving or leaving at midnight.
+Choosing the value of midnight gives wrong results for queries trying to find trains arriving or leaving at midnight, unless special care is taken.
-Filtering arrivals at origin is simple.
+Filtering arrivals at origin is simple, as seen in the second query below.
 ```
 select * from train_stations t_s where arrival_time = '00:00:00' and station_code = 'NDLS';